What this resource is all about

 Submissions | This allows you to choose which and how many student submissions you would like to keep. |

-Notification Email | Enter an email address here to be notified when students submit an assignment. |
+Notification Email | If you want, you can enter an email address here to be notified when students submit an assignment. |

 Rubrics | This allows you to attach an existing rubric or to create a rubric that you can attach to the assignment. |

-NEW - Annotation Tools |
+Annotation Tools |

 One of the newest features you can use in the Brightspace Assignments tool, is the annotation tool.
 This will allow you to annotate student assignments in the Brightspace Assignment viewer.
 When you set up a new assignment, this feature will be enabled by default, but you can also uncheck the box if you do not wish to use the tool.
-To learn more about the Brightspace assignment annotation tool, explore the section on giving feedback in the Brightspace Assignment tool. |
+To learn more about the Brightspace assignment annotation tool, explore the next section in this guide: Giving feedback within the Brightspace Assignment tool. |

 Giving Feedback within the Brightspace Assignments tool